truefoundry/elasti/docs/src/introduction.md

 ## Key Features

-- **Seamless Integration:** KubeElasti integrates effortlessly with your existing Kubernetes setup - whether you are using HPA or Keda.
+- **Seamless Integration:** KubeElasti integrates effortlessly with your existing Kubernetes setup-whether you are using HPA or Keda.
 It takes just a few steps to enable scale to zero for any service.

 - **Deployment and Argo Rollouts Support:** KubeElasti supports two scale target references: Deployment and Argo Rollouts, making it versatile for various deployment scenarios.